 The PATH variables are a special case and can be assigned a value with either SET or PATH, though it is recommended that you use the PATH command itself, because early versions of DOS had a bug in the SET command and wouldn't always convert the string to upper case.
 This seemed to only occur when setting the path.
-Using would undefine the TMP variable.
-It doesn't remove the variable itself, just its current value.
-One of the nicer things about environment variables is that you can refer to them in batch files by the %varname% notation.
-This comes in handy if you need to have directories added to the path occasionally.

-SET PATH=c:\dos would not always work, while PATH=c:\dos would.
+Using would not always work, while would.

+SET PATH=c:\dos

+PATH=c:\dos